robertahunt/specify7-wiki/Postgres-Migration.md

        `sudo apt-get install python-psycopg2`

-5. In `setting/local_specify_settings.py` adjusted the database name and login values to match those of the new Postgres database.
+5. In `setting/local_specify_settings.py` adjust the database name and login values to match those of the new Postgres database.

 6. Tell Django to create the Specify schema in the database:
    `./manage.sh syncdb`.

 7. At this point I tried populating the database from the JSON file, but it choked on some dates.
-For some reason it serialized all date without times as `YYYY-MM-DDT00:00:00` but only wants to deserialize dates like `YYYY-MM-DD`.
+For some reason it serialized all dates without times as `YYYY-MM-DDT00:00:00` but only wants to deserialize dates like `YYYY-MM-DD`.
 Since the import takes a long time and you probably don't want to have to restart it, I would go